Agreeing to Serve as Custodian

 Stepping Down: Two Paths

-If no successor is designated, the custodian must give the testator thirty days' written notice and return a certified paper original of the electronic will along with all related records.
-If a successor custodian is designated, the outgoing custodian must provide thirty days' notice to both the testator and the successor, transfer the electronic record, and provide an affidavit confirming the chain of custody and that the electronic record has not been altered.
+If a successor is designated, the outgoing custodian gives thirty days' notice to both the testator and the successor.
+They must transfer the electronic records and provide an affidavit confirming the chain of custody.